katcipis/sophia/notes/meetings.md

 # Different Schedules

-Hands down one of the best explanation on the how conflict around meetings between management and programmers is Paul Graham essay [Maker's Schedule, Manager's Schedule](http://www.paulgraham.com/makersschedule.html).
+Hands down one of the best explanation's on why there is so much conflict regarding meetings between management and programmers is Paul Graham's essay [Maker's Schedule, Manager's Schedule](http://www.paulgraham.com/makersschedule.html).

 The core idea seems to be that managers work on chunks of an hour of work, while